RapidSoftwareSolutions/Marketplace-Goodreads-Package/README.md

 | oauthTokenSecret| String     | The oauthTokenSecret Token obtained from getAccessCredentials.

 ## GoodReads.getAuthorizedUser
-Get an response with the Goodreads user_id for the user who authorized access using OAuth.
+Get an response with the Goodreads user_id for the user who authorized access.

 | Field            | Type       | Description
 |------------------|------------|----------